 T’ai Chi Chih ® Joy thru Movement is a series of 20 gentle, easy to learn movements designed to help stimulate, circulate and balance the flow of Chi, that natural, vital, universal Energy in our bodies, the same Energy that is in everything that exists.

-Winter 2018 class flyer attached here for easy reference and easy sharing.
+Fall 2018 class flyer attached here for easy reference and easy sharing.

 Softness and continuity are the essence of T’ai Chi Chih.
 It is the soft water that wears away the hard rock, the tongue outlasts the teeth.
 Hardness and confrontation are brittle and destructive, softness and a gentle manner of thinking are life-enriching.

 The more balanced, the more freely the Chi flows in our body, the greater wellness and vitality we experience.
 It is indeed yet another way to help yourself feel better, in body mind and spirit,using your own natural inner resources.